mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 print(system.generator.label, analysis.method.constraint.capability.active)
 ```

-It is important to note that by bringing back `Generator 2` into service, it will also have an impact on the balance constraint, which will once again be influenced by the generator's output.
+It is important to note that bringing back `Generator 2` into service will also have an impact on the balance constraint, which will once again be influenced by the generator's output.

 ---